 Alister Hughes, New Horizons 1973

 Freelance Grenadian journalist Alister Hughes had his spate of troubles with the People's Revolutionary Government Security forces, most noted here are between 1981 and 1982.
-Focus on this time period does not negate the other problems, at other times, he had with the PRG.
+Focus on this time period does not negate the other problems, at other times, that he had with the PRG.

 In relation to the closing down of the attempt at a second issue of the "Grenadian Voice", the examples: